tiagohatta/tiagoh.github.io/academic.md

 <br><br>
 Basically, there are many collectors in the campus, but those are not filled up uniformly.
 Less populated areas don't usually need to be checked frequently.
 So the idea was to develop a prototype using a simple embedded system for checking the capacity and based on that return the best route for the collectors.
 <br><br>
-It was implemented using NodeMCU and a ultrasonic sensor programmed in C. The information was sent via Wi-Fi, giving there was no LoRA or NB-IoT network available, using MQTT.
+It was implemented using NodeMCU and a ultrasonic sensor programmed in C. The information was sent  using MQTT via Wi-Fi, giving there was no LoRA or NB-IoT network available.
 A web application was developed using Django, MongoDB and Google Maps API to return the best route according to the data.</div>

 <div style="text-align: center">
     <img src="{{ '/assets/img/smartcampus.jpeg' | prepend: site.baseurl }}" id="smartcampus-img" style="diplay: flex" width="50%" height="50%">